Why do things look fuzzy/pixelated on my screen?

 This can happen because the display resolution that you have set it is not the right one for your screen.

-To solve this, click the icon at the very right of the menu bar and go to System Settings.
-In the Hardware section, choose Displays.
+To solve this, open the Activities overview and start typing Displays.
+Click on Displays to open the panel.
 Try some of the Resolution options and set the one that makes the screen look better.